Nebukam/PCGExtendedToolkit/_sources/doc-graphs/classics/graphs-delaunay-3d.md

 see_also:
     - Working with Graphs
 example: EdgesAndGraphs/PCGEx_Graph_Delaunay-3D
+inputs:
+    -   name : In
+        desc : Points clouds that will be triangulated pin : points
+outputs:
+    -   name : Vtx
+        desc : Endpoints of the output Edges pin : points
+    -   name : Edges
+        desc : Edges associated with the output Vtxs pin : points
 ---

 {% include header_card_node %}

 {% include img a='details/details-delaunay-3d.png' %}

+> If you'd like to know more about Delaunay intrinsic properties, check out the [Wikipedia article](https://en.wikipedia.org/wiki/Delaunay_triangulation)!

 | Property       | Description          |
 |:-------------|:------------------|